TECHNICAL DOCUMENT

 This one is an honest note for parents.
 Many parents ask: “If I set a time limit, can Tortoise Time hit it to the exact second?”
 Our answer is: no — and we’re not going to pretend otherwise.
 Here’s why, and here are the two lines we never cross.

-The short answer: sometimes a few minutes late, but never early
+The short answer: sometimes a few minutes late, by design rather than early

 So here’s the real picture: when you set a limit, the reminder will occasionally arrive a little late.
-If your limit is reached right when the phone is in a power-saving moment and has us frozen, the gentle “time’s up” screen may show up a few minutes later than the exact moment in theory.
+If your limit is reached right when the phone has us frozen, the gentle “time’s up” screen may show up a few minutes later than the exact moment in theory.
+What we do about it — and it’s a real fight — is a separate piece.

 The two lines we never cross